 "I'm not.
 But I did graduate from the military academy," she answered.
 Hands on her hips, she took a few deep breaths before tossing a smile his way.

 "Best 3 out of 5?" suggested Sakura.
 Sasuke shook his head.

 "I don't think I'd last another two rounds.
 You win," he puffed.

-Sasuke showed her to her apartment again in the western wing.
+Sasuke finally showed her to her apartment again in the western wing.

-"We'll wash up and meet in the library in an hour?" he said.
+"We'll wash up and meet in the library in an hour?
+I think we might have some books that might interest you," he said.
 Sakura agreed.
 Sasuke departed while Sakura retreated past the double doors and closed them behind her.

 The royal family had very obviously given her one of the finer apartments in the palace.
 Sakura walked around once, counting the rooms.
 There was a large bedroom along with a private bathroom.
 At the back of the apartment were two smaller bedrooms.
 Through a set of glass-paneled doors was a large sitting room that included a large piano and a view of the sprawling palace grounds in the back.
 Standing at one of the windows, Sakura looked outside for a moment.
 Then, shaking her head, she shut the curtain and turned on her heel.

 As she stood in the bedroom unbuttoning her uniform, there was a knock on the door.
 After a pause, the door opened and Sakura could hear footsteps.
 They were women's shoes, judging from the tap of heels in the marble entrance.
 Fingers pulling the tie out of her ponytail, Sakura opened the door to the bedroom to greet her unexpected visitor.